How to be a personal assistant in 2023

 At some point during the interview process, the recruiter or HR manager is going to ask you about your desired salary.
 Some employers may ask what you made at your last employer, which is sometimes unfair because many prestigious jobs don’t pay a fair wage.
 Working as a celebrity personal assistant is just one example.
 You may be worth twice what you’re getting paid in those types of situations.

 If the interviewer asks you what you want to get paid, just put things back in their lap and ask what the pay range is for the position.
 They usually won’t answer because they are trying to be as careful as you are.
-In that case, you may some something like this:
+In that case, you may say something like this:

 "I’m sure you’ll agree that a number of factors go into calculating a fair wage: hours to be worked each week, level of responsibility, and my experience level.
-Right now I’m not concerned about salary because I’m confident we will come to an arrangement that we can both live with.
+Right now, I’m not concerned about salary because I’m confident we will come to an arrangement that we can both live with.
 After all, I’m more concerned about the fit right now, not the salary.
 If you decide to move forward with a job offer, I will certainly consider that against my other offers and get back with you right away."

 NOTE: All job offers should be in writing and you certainly can counteroffer their proposal if you feel the salary is too low.